ZhengzeZhou/slime/README.md

 The repository is built on the implementation of [lime](https://github.com/marcotcr/lime) with added functionalities.
 It is still under development.

+## Introduction

+It has been shown that post hoc explanations based on perturbations (such as LIME) exhibit large instability, posing serious challenges to the effectiveness of the method itself and harming user trust.
+S-LIME stands for Stabilized-LIME, which utilizes a hypothesis testing framework based on central limit theorem for determining the number of perturbation points needed to guarantee stability of the resulting explanation.

 ## Installation

 clone the repository and run: